Khanzi/ArborMetrix_Assesment/README.md

 # Usage

 ### Requirements
-If you wish you can activate the python virtual environments

-`$ source venv/bin/activate`.

-Alternatively ensure that you have all the requirements by running
+Ensure that you have all the required dependencies by running:
 ```
 $ python -m pip install -r requirements.txt
 ```